 Electives must be chosen from at least two different departments or other campus units.
 At least two of the four electives must be at the 300-level or above.
 Please see the “Courses” tab on this site or the HRC Medical Humanities “Course Offerings” page for a current list of medical humanities minor electives.

-Students will have two options for completing this requirement.
+Students will have four options for completing this requirement.

 - Students may participate in the Health, Humanism, and Society Scholars (HHASS) Program, a two-semester (6 credit) program that allows Rice undergraduates to conduct engaged research with Texas Medical Center researchers (established collaborative relationships exist with faculty at Baylor, UT Health, MD Anderson, and other TMC institutions).
 Student work is supervised by both their TMC research mentor and by a faculty member in Social Sciences or Humanities, depending on the student’s major.
 Students are required to write several reflective pieces linking their clinical experience with their medical humanities coursework, in addition to conducting original research.
 One semester (3 credit hours) of the HHASS program would fulfill the practicum requirement (however, neither of the HHASS semesters will count as an elective for the minor).
 See the HHASS site for more information.

 - Students may also fulfill the medical humanities practicum requirement by taking either of the following courses, both of which also count as electives but cannot be used to fulfill both requirements.

 - ENGL 386 Medical Media Arts Lab, taught by Dr. Kirsten Ostherr, gives students the opportunity to collaborate with health professionals to create solutions to real-world medical communication, visualization and design problems.